slonermike/lunchlady/THE_PLAN.md

 - Ability to edit blog entries on a specific page.
 - Command: Delete entry
 - Command: Delete page
+- Command: `lunchlady nuke` which resets the content json file to an empty site.

 # Possible Improvements
 - Add new entry without existing HTML file.
 Create the HTML file.
 Auto-open in a specified editor?